lolosp/laurespake/content/blog/_index.md

 show_post_thumbnail: true
 sidebar:
   author: Laure Spake
-  description: "Our work takes us around the world for data collection.
-We also have a dedicated computing space in Science 1.
-Our work is generally grounded in "
+  description: "Meet our team members!
+Click on each headline to learn a bit about each member and their research interests"
   show_sidebar_adunit: true
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
-  title: About the lab
+  title: Meet our lab members
 thumbnail_left: true
-title: A Blog That Works
+title: Lab member bios
 ---

 ** No content below YAML for the blog _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
 You may still override any of these by changing them in a page's front matter.**